gagibran/clean-architecture-repository-template/README.md

 ## To Do

-- Currently, the project does not contain a unit tests project.
-This will be added soon.
 - I will also add Angular support and an option to configure different databases.
 - I will try to get the project to work with HTTPS on Docker.
 - Finally, I will be adding a production configuration with Dockerfiles and a production Docker Compose file.